baitcode/starkbiter/docs/src/usage/arbiter_engine/worlds_and_universes.md

     pub messager: Messager,
 }
 ```
-The `World` is a struct that has an ID, an Arbiter `Environment`, a mapping of `Agent`s, and a `Messager`.
+The `World` is a struct that has an ID, an Starkbiter `Environment`, a mapping of `Agent`s, and a `Messager`.
 The `World` is tasked with letting `Agent`s join in, and when they do so, to connect them to the `Environment` with a client and `Messager` with the `Agent`'s ID.
 Then the `World` stores the `Agent`s in a map where the key is the `Agent`'s ID.

 The main methods to use with the world is `World::add_agent` which adds an agent to the `World` and `World::run` which will engage all of the `Agent` `Behavior`s.

-In future development, the `World` will be generic over your choice of `Provider` that encapsulates the Ethereum-like execution environment you want to use (e.g., Ethereum mainnet, Optimism, or an Arbiter `Environment`).
+In future development, the `World` will be generic over your choice of `Provider` that encapsulates the Ethereum-like execution environment you want to use (e.g., Ethereum mainnet, Optimism, or an Starkbiter `Environment`).

 ## Example
 Let's first do a quick example where we take a `World` and add an `Agent` to it.